 New Zealand Charities Services.
 Our registration number is CC30369.

 The Trustees of the Auckland Town Hall Organ Trust are:

 |Matt Pestle (Deputy Chairman & Treasurer)||Tim McWhannell|

 Donald Trott ONZM JP and Stephen Hamilton QSM

 have also been elected as Foundation Members of the Trust.

 Notes on our current Trustees

-Kevin Bishop is the general manager of Selwyn Heights, a retirement village.
+Kevin Bishop is the general manager of Mary Doyle retirement village in Havelock North.
 With wide-ranging experience in management accounting and business advisory services, over the years he has worked in many organisations including private education and large corporates and small business enterprises.
 His involvement in arts groups has ranged from advisory work to the development and general management of choirs and instrumental ensembles.
 His academic background includes demography and educational psychology with master’s studies in music and business management.